Frequently Asked Questions

-Adjunct faculty cannot be Thesis Advisors or Committee members because committee members must be available for the length of the project.
+Adjunct faculty cannot be Thesis Advisors, but may serve on the Committee as long as they will be employed for the length of the project.
 An adjunct or outside member can be an additional reader in addition to committee.
-Your advisor or committee members cannot be on Sabbatic leave while they are advising your Thesis.
+Your Thesis Advisor cannot be on Sabbatic leave while they are advising your Thesis.

 What is the difference between the University Reader and the Second Reader?